-Fourth, our constraint-based BGFE framework is closely related and applicable to other models where the group structure plays a role.
-Although we concentrate primarily on the panel data model, the DP prior with soft pairwise constraints also applies to the clustering problem utilizing mixture models, estimate of heterogeneous treatment effects, and the development of Granger networks based on panel VARs (Holland et al., 1983).
-Moreover, the proposed Gibbs sampler with pairwise constraints is connected to the KMeans-type algorithm, motivating a frequentist's counterpart of our estimator with a fixed K. Essentially, the assignment step in the PC-KMeans algorithm (Basu et al., 2004), a constrained version of the KMeans algorithm (MacQueen et al., 1967), is remarkably similar to the step of drawing a group membership indicator from its posterior.
+Our pairwise constraint-based framework is closely related and applicable to other models where group structure plays a role.
+Although we concentrate primarily on the panel data model, the DP prior with pairwise constraints also applies to the clustering problem utilizing mixture models, the estimate of heterogeneous treatment effects, and the development of Granger networks based on panel VARs (Holland et al., 1983).
+Moreover, the proposed Gibbs sampler with pairwise constraints is connected to the KMeans-type algorithm, motivating a frequentist's counterpart of our estimator with a fixed K. Essentially, the assignment step in the PC-KMeans algorithm (Basu et al., 2004a), a constrained version of the KMeans algorithm (MacQueen et al., 1967), is remarkably similar to the step of drawing a group membership indicator from its posterior.
 The same exact equivalence can be achieved by applying small-variance asymptotics to the posterior densities under certain conditions.

 To obtain the frequentist's analog of our pairwise constrained Bayesian estimators, one can utilize the same approach in BM with the PC-KMeans algorithm.

-We compare the performance of the BGFE and BGFE-cstr estimators to that of other wellknown estimators using simulated and real data.
-According to the Monte Carlo simulation, we demonstrate that both the BGFE and BGFE-cstr estimators give more accurate estimates.
+We compare the performance of the BGFE estimator to that of other well-known estimators using simulated data.
+The Monte Carlo simulation demonstrates that the BGFE estimator gives a more accurate estimate.
 The improved performance is mostly attributable to the precise group structure estimation.
-Unsurprisingly, the accurate estimates translate into the predictive power of the underlying model; both estimators excel at point, set, and density forecasting.
-Incorporating prior information further enhances the performance.
-In the presence of erroneous constraints, we demonstrate that the BGFE-cstr estimator can still increase forecast accuracy by using relevant and correct prior knowledge.
+Unsurprisingly, the accurate estimates translate into the predictive power of the underlying model; the BGFE estimator excels at point, set, and density forecasting.
+We combine different versions of the BGFE estimators and show that incorporating prior information further enhances the performance.
+Even if the constraints are wrong, the BGFE estimator can still improve the accuracy of forecasts by using correct and relevant prior knowledge.

 We conclude by applying our methods to two empirical applications.
 An application to the inflation of the U.S. CPI sub-indices demonstrates that the suggested predictor yields more accurate density predictions.
-The better forecasting performance is mostly attributable to three key characteristics: nonparametric Bayesian prior, prior belief on group structure, and grouped cross-sectional heteroskedasticity.
+The better forecasting performance is mostly attributable to three key characteristics: the nonparametric Bayesian prior, prior belief on group structure, and grouped cross-sectional heteroskedasticity.
 The method proposed in this paper is applicable beyond forecasting.
 In a second application, we revisit the relationship between a country's income and its democratic transition, where estimation of heterogeneous parameters is the object of interest.
-We recover a reasonable cluster pattern with a moderate number of groups and identify heterogeneous income effects on democracy.
+We recover a reasonable cluster pattern with a moderate number of groups.
+Each group has a clear and distinct path to democracy.
+We also identify heterogeneous income effects on democracy and find that there is a positive income effect in some groups of countries, though quantitatively small.